open-component-model/ocm/docs/reference/ocm_oci_transportarchive.md

-## ocm oci transportarchive

-Commands acting on OCI view of a Common Transport Archive
+## ocm oci transportarchive &mdash; Commands Acting On OCI View Of A Common Transport Archive

 ### Synopsis